onflow/docs/docs/concepts/scripts.md

 # Scripts

-A script is an executable Cadence code that queries the Flow network but does not modify it.
+A script is executable Cadence code that queries the Flow network but does not modify it.
 Unlike Flow transactions, they don’t need signing and they can return a value.
 You can think of executing scripts as a read-only operation.

 Scrips are executed on Access Nodes, Archive Nodes, or Execution Nodes.